alexcoy06/Full-Stack/README.md

 ## Repository Structure

 The following folders will be organized by folder and indicate the level of skill being applied.

-- **HTML:** As the name suggests, the project will be HTML-based.
+As the names will suggest, the project will be based off of that topic.

+### HTML

 - **Basic:** The project demonstrates my understanding of HTML elements such as headers (h1-h6), paragraphs (p), horizontal rules (hr), and line breaks (br).
 - **Intermediate:** The project showcases my clear and concise technical grasp of HTML elements and concepts like lists, nesting, anchors, and images.
-  - **Project-1:** This project demonstrates my proficiency in multi-page websites and integrates all of my skills.
+- **Index:** This project demonstrates my proficiency in multi-page websites and integrates all of my skills.

+### CSS

+**Intro:** This project was a reference to my basic understanding of CSS by making flash card for color in Japanese(Katakana).

 ## Improvement

 Any and all improvements will be displayed here as new methods and insights are discovered.

+7/11
+Capstones related to my practice will be titled `FS-Capstone` followed by a number indicating their order of completion as Full Stack projects.
+A smaller number signifies an older project and vice versa.

 ## Feedback